yvetteluo/yvetteluo/README.md

 - 👋 Hi, I’m @yvetteluo
-- 🌱 I’m interested in social data science, blockchain as well as NFT+art
+- 🌱 I’m interested in social data science, computational social science as well as blockchain
 - 👀 Normally I shared some understanding about programming and research here.
 Welcome to follow me~

 <!---